Celebrate our 50th Anniversary all year in 2026!

 For more information, visit our website at nebraskatrailblazers.com.

 Join the Black Hills Volkssport Association for the 40th Annual Crazy Horse Memorial Volksmarch at the world’s largest mountain carving in progress.
 This is a delightful hike to the top of the mountain to walk on the arm of the Crazy Horse Memorial.
 Bring 3 cans of food, and only pay $4 fee to walk to the top.
-Sunday June 7, there is another event planned with a group walk in the Black Hills, along with socials and more.
-Info to come.
+On June 7 we will do a morning Volksmarch at Outlaw Ranch outside of Custer.
+There are more than a dozen yr round or seasonal walks available in the Black Hills area with physical start boxes.

 Plans are being created for a cruise from Boston (more info later), but in the meantime, the Walk ‘N Mass Volkssport Club is working with Rob McDaniel for two walks in the Boston area.
 More info to come.

-September 7, 2026 – Mackinaw City, MI (Mid-America Region) – Mackinac Bridge Walk
+September 7 – Mackinaw City and St Ignace, MI (Mid-America Region)

 2026 is the 25th FreedomWalk Festival in Arlington, VA and Washington D. C. This will be a great year to enjoy these events through America’s history in Washington D.C. celebrating our 25th, AVA 50th and America 250th.
 Arlington will be bustling with excitement on Saturday after the walk with live music and an International dinner that evening.
 3 days with different trails each day offering 5K, 10K, 1/2 & Full Marathon along with bike, swim, and so much more!
 Save the Date for this special IM/ AVA event.
 We will be offering a special challenge for those who with experience all the US FreedomWalk has to offer!
 Be sure to check our website starting after November 1 for 2026 updates. www.USFreedomWalk.org